expo/expo/packages/expo-notifications/README.md

 ### Push Notifications

-#### `Notifications.setOnTokenChangeListener(listener: OnTokenChangeListener): Promise<void>`
+#### `Notifications.setOnTokenChangeListenerAsync(listener: OnTokenChangeListener): Promise<void>`
 Sets token lister which will be triggered if push token is created or changed.
-If you choosed to use Expo as a middleman then listener will receive ExpoPushToken and firebase token otherwise.
+If you choose to use Expo as a middleman then listener will receive ExpoPushToken and firebase token otherwise.
 Setting a token lister is also a registration for push notifications.

 ### Other Methods